-Raiffeisen Sustainable Bonds is a bond fund.
-Its investment objective is, in particular, regular income.
+Raiffeisen Sustainable EmergingMarkets LocalBonds is a bond fund whose investment objective is, in particular, moderate capital growth.
 The fund promotes environmental/social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 51 % of (non Taxonomy-aligned) sustainable investments with environmental/social objectives.
-At the individual stock level (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) it exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of social, environmental and ethical criteria.
-To this end, at least 51 % of the fund assets are invested in the form of directly purchased individual securities in bonds.
+At the individual stock level (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice), it exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
+To this end, at least 51 % of the fund assets are invested in the form of directly purchased individual securities in local currency-denominated emerging markets bonds/emerging markets money market instruments structured as bonds and/or in bonds/money market instruments structured as bonds which are issued by supranational issuers and are denominated in the local currency of an emerging market.
 The bonds and money market instruments featured in the fund may be issued by sovereigns, supranational issuers and/or companies, etc. The investment in individual securities excludes all investments in companies in the arms industry or in companies which substantially violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
 Furthermore, companies are excluded that manufacture significant components relating to the field of "banned" weapons (e.g., cluster munitions, chemical weapons, landmines), or whose corporate governance fails to meet a certain level of quality.
 Derivative instruments that may enable or support speculative deals with food commodities are also excluded from purchase.
 More information on the negative criteria can be found in Appendix 1 "Environmental and/or social criteria".
-The fund may invest more than 35 % of the fund assets in securities/money market instruments issued by the following issuers: Germany, France, Italy, United Kingdom, Switzerland, USA, Canada, Australia, Japan, Austria, Belgium, Finland, Netherlands, Sweden, Spain.